borealisgroup/studio-blog/content/blog/setting-up-a-gatsby-blog/setting-up-a-gatsby-blog.md

 ### verify the installation

-If all went well your blog has been setup, however it is not running yet.
+If all went well your blog has been set up, however it is not running yet.
 Run `gatsby develop` in your terminal.
 Now visit `http://localhost:8000` and you should be able to see your bright and shiny new blog

 ## Content
 Of course a blog needs content, in the current setup content is retrieved through markdown files in the `/content/blog` folder so have a look at these if you want some examples.

-Markdown however does not have to be the only way of adding content, more on this later.
+Markdown however does not have to be the only way of adding content, gatsby allows for you to integrate with multiple data sources.
+We'll focus on markdown for now though.

 ### Adding a new blogpost
 To add a new post simply add a new folder which contains you post eg: `/content/blog/dummy-post/dummy-post.md`